 Dungeons & Dragons have come a long way since its first edition.
 From being at the peak of its popularity… to going bankrupt… to then being bought by Wizard of the Coast… to rising once again… to getting involved in weird controversies linking satanism.
 It’s safe to say that the legacy of D&D is one of its kind.

-Maybe it’s the escape from the real world that the gameplay provides, or the fun times with your friends, or the limitless possibilities of the game that draw people in.
+Maybe it’s the escape from the real world that the DnD gameplay the game provides, or the fun times with your friends, or the limitless possibilities of the game that draw people in.
 Nonetheless, all we know is that people love it.

 In this article, we will talk all about Dungeons & Dragons, as well as: